guesswho1234/Rex/README.md

 ---

-## 🎮 Demo
+## Demo

-Access to a full featured hosted version is available on request via email.
+Access to a hosted demo version is free and available on request via email for testing and evaluation purposes.

 ---

-## ⚙️ System Requirements
+## System Requirements

 Ensure the following system dependencies are available: